-- Anti-theft Purse – This is mostly essential for big cities, but I figure it’s better to be safe than sorry.
+- Anti-theft Purse – This is essential for big cities; I figure it’s better to be safe than sorry.
 It’s such a hassle to replace cards and documents when traveling that I don’t see the point in tempting fate.
 This anti-theft purse features a slash-proof strap and RFID protection.
 It also has a locking zipper to fend off pickpockets.
 Alternatively, I’d recommend a small crossbody with a zipper because they’re tougher for someone to reach into without you noticing.

-When it comes to transportation in Mexico, there are all kinds of different options for getting from point A to B. The transportation method (or the combination thereof) that you end up choosing will depending largely on how much time and/or money you are willing to spend.
+When it comes to transportation in Mexico, there are all kinds of different options for getting from point A to B. The transportation method (or the combination thereof) that you end up choosing will depend largely on how much time and/or money you are willing to spend.